ietf-wg-webtrans/draft-ietf-webtrans-http2/draft-ietf-webtrans-http2.md

 ## Limiting the Number of Simultaneous Sessions

-From a flow control perspective, WebTransport sessions count against the stream flow control just like regular HTTP requests, since they are established via an HTTP CONNECT request.
-This document does not make any effort to introduce a separate flow control mechanism for sessions.
+From a flow control perspective, WebTransport sessions count against HTTP/2 session flow control limits just like regular HTTP requests, since they are established via an HTTP CONNECT request.
+This document does not make any effort to introduce a separate flow control mechanism for WebTransport sessions.
 If the server needs to limit the rate of incoming requests, it has alternative mechanisms at its disposal:

 * `HTTP_STREAM_REFUSED` error code defined in [RFC7540] indicates to the receiving HTTP/2 stack that the request was not processed in any way.